 Want to build a greenhouse in your backyard?
-If you have access to plenty of glass jars, you can use them for a very cheap building project!
+If you have access to plenty of glass jars, you can use them for a very cheap glass jar greenhouse!

 We think this is a great idea since you can even use the largest glass jars to start some seeds — mini-greenhouses inside a greenhouse!

 The only thing missing in this greenhouse is the permanent roof.
 If you were to build one, what roofing are you going to use?